-Updated 2019: I visited Italy for the first time on a one week on a backpacking style trip visiting Pisa, Florence, Milan & Venice.
+Updated 2020: I visited Italy for the first time on a 1 week backpacking Italy itinerary visiting Pisa, Florence, Milan & Venice.
 I’d never known if Italy could be travelled on a budget seen as its such a popular Western European Country however I was pleasantly surprised to find out that Italy can be travelled fairly cheaply!

 During my time in Italy I spent roughly €500.00 in one week in total which consisted of 6 nights accommodation in hostels at a fairly popular time of the year (September), 3 trains, 3 meals a day, a few wines and a fair bit of ice cream and personally, I was quite happy with this!

 To help you budget for your trip to Italy here’s what I found to be average costs for things:

 Train booked on the day- Pisa to Florence- €8.40